alph4-omeg4/pyBooksScraper/README.md

 # pyBooksScraper
-Demo web scraper from books.toscrape.com/

-Async scraper for books.toscrape.com
+Async web scraper

+asyncio, aiohttp
+beatifulsoup4
+logging

+example on books.toscrape.com:

 1. Scraping first page and parsing it to determine number of pages in catalogue
 2. Scraping remaining pages